seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 41. **The declared venue is read BEFORE the degradation ladder.** `fut:true` is a DECLARATION (§3.14), not an observation, so a skip on such an asset is DECLARED coverage in any form it takes and never raises `hardSkip`.
 The reverse order already cost the `status` field: a mirror served a delisted row and a healthy system reported `partial` every day.
 The reason is still MEASURED in three distinct strings, and a live spot pair on a `fut:true` asset must reach `run.note` — a contradiction of the declaration may not pass quietly.
 The rule is wider than the journal: any future consumer of `tokens[]` asks the declaration, not the host.
 42. **A bench must execute production with the SAME external input as production.** Three board benches ran the board with an empty `CATALYSTS` for eight days because the sandbox has no `XMLHttpRequest`: the loader failed silently and the benches reproduced a configuration that exists neither for the Boss nor on Pages.
 Therefore: the registry is read from the checkout by the SAME loader as production (inv.
 21), injection happens AFTER `vm.runInContext` (otherwise the production line `var CATALYSTS = {}` overwrites it), and a missing or corrupt file fails the bench NON-ZERO — there is no fallback to an empty registry.
 43. **A check count must be a count.** The number a bench prints as «checks» is used as proof of control volume and as the input to inv.
 22, so it must count comparisons, not be estimated as a product of unrelated quantities.
 The counter is incremented at the comparison site, the gate total is the sum of those counters, and any discrepancy is explained term by term.
 A quantity that is merely measured and printed — scenarios, rows, lists — is not a check.
+44. **External data is fetched on a runner, never in an implementation session.** Inv.
+24 names what a runner can reach; this names where a fetch may happen at all.
+An Executor session's egress refuses every market host at CONNECT — archive, mirror, both production hosts, CoinGecko — so a stage needing external data cannot execute there however well it is written.
+Any TZ stage requiring external data is therefore specified as a workflow step and nothing else, and a TZ that asks for an in-session fetch is blocked before it starts.
+TZ-10 Stage B was specified as a session run: the instrument was correct, complete, self-tested — and returned no number.
+45. **A differ returns zero on identical input.** Any comparison offered as no-regression evidence is first run with the SAME revision on both sides and must report zero differences, and a transformation applied to one side is applied to the other. `prot_bench.js`'s optional baseline suite strips one section from the candidate only, so it reports six failures against a byte-identical baseline — a stale expectation a self-comparison would have caught the day it was written.
+Identity is the known-answer control of a comparator (inv.
+23); a comparator never proven on identity supports no claim about a real diff.
+46. **A calibrated constant is checked against its calibration record.** A production number derived from a measurement lives in two places — the constant in the source and the committed output of the run that produced it — and a bench inside the gate compares them on every push.
+Inv.
+23 fixes the rule before the data; this fixes the number to its run afterwards.
+A constant that agrees with nothing can be moved silently in either direction, and the move is invisible precisely because the number looks measured.

 ---